AF-S NIKKOR 50mm 1:1.4G lens Review.

 Maximum aperture f/1.4 – Minimum aperture f/16.

 Lens construction is 8 elements in 7 groups when the older 50mm f/1.4 D lens has 7 elements in 6 groups.

-The No. of diaphragm blades in the 50mm 1.4 G lens is 9 and all rounded, but in the older 50mm 1.4 D lens it’s only 7 diaphragm blades and none rounded, that means for example, Starburst in long exposure photography is gonna be 18 stars on the 50mm 1.4G and only 14 stars on 50mm 1.4D, all rounded means The 50mm 1.4G lens have almost circular bokeh effects on all apertures and the 50mm 1.4D lens have heptagon-shaped bokeh effects.
+The No. of diaphragm blades in the 50mm 1.4 G lens is 9 and all round, but in the older 50mm 1.4 D lens it’s only 7 diaphragm blades and none rounded, that means for example, Starburst in long exposure photography is gonna be 18 stars on the 50mm 1.4G and only 14 stars on 50mm 1.4D, all rounded means The 50mm 1.4G lens have almost circular bokeh effects on all apertures and the 50mm 1.4D lens have heptagon-shaped bokeh effects.

 Closest focusing distance 45 cm/1.5 ft.

 The Bokeh on this lens is really good thanks to 9 rounded diaphragm blades, only one other Nikon 50mm lens have 9 diaphragm blades, the Nikon 50mm f/1.2 AIS.

 The 1.4 G lens has Silent Wave Motor SWM / AF-S making it possible to use on entry-level Nikon DSLR like D3000 and D5000 models.